IngvarKofoed/AlfredAI/memory-bank/activeContext.md

 -   Basic WebSocket event handlers for `connection`, `message`, `close`, and `error` have been implemented.
 -   Initialized the Memory Bank by creating the core documentation files (`projectbrief.md`, `productContext.md`, `activeContext.md`, `systemPatterns.md`, `techContext.md`, `progress.md`).
 -   Successfully integrated the `parseAssistantMessage` function into [`backend/src/index.ts`](backend/src/index.ts), exposing a new POST route `/assistant/message`.
+-   **✅ /personalities Command Implementation Completed:**
+    - Added `/personalities` command to CLI autocomplete system in `cli/src/shell.tsx`
+    - Implemented comprehensive command handler in `backend/src/index.ts` using personalityManager
+    - Command displays currently active personality with star indicator (⭐)
+    - Shows all custom personalities with detailed information (name, description, tone, style, expertise)
+    - Lists all available preset personalities for discovery
+    - Includes helpful quick action suggestions for managing personalities
+    - Added error handling for personality management failures
+    - Updated `/help` command to include the new `/personalities` option
+    - Maintains consistent styling and emoji usage with other commands
+    - All TypeScript compilation successful with no errors

 ## Next Steps

+1.  **Test /personalities Command:** Test the new `/personalities` command end-to-end to verify:
+    - Command appears in autocomplete suggestions when typing '/'
+    - Lists currently active personality with proper star indicator
+    - Shows all custom personalities with complete information
+    - Displays all available preset personalities
+    - Provides helpful quick action suggestions
+    - Error handling works correctly for edge cases
+2.  **Test AI Personality System Integration:** Test the complete personality system integration end-to-end:
+    - Test personality activation and system prompt integration with real AI responses
+    - Verify personality traits (tone, communication style, error handling) influence actual assistant behavior
+    - Test personality greetings and farewells in conversation flow
+    - Test custom system prompts and contextual prompts functionality
+    - Verify personality persistence across conversation sessions
+    - Test switching between different personalities mid-conversation
+3.  **Test AI Personality System:** Test the new personality system end-to-end to verify all features work correctly:
+    - Test all 13 personality management actions (create, list, get, update, delete, activate, etc.)
+    - Test personality creation from presets with customizations
+    - Test search and filtering functionality
+    - Test import/export features for sharing personalities
+    - Verify file persistence and configuration management
+    - Test personality activation and integration with AI responses
+    - Validate all personality trait options and parameter validation
-1.  **Test Docker Tool:** Test the new Docker tool end-to-end to verify all actions work correctly:
+4.  **Test Docker Tool:** Test the new Docker tool end-to-end to verify all actions work correctly:
     - Test create-dockerfile action with different base images (Node.js, Python, nginx, generic)
     - Test run action with various parameter combinations (ports, volumes, environment variables)
     - Test container management actions (ps, logs, stop, remove)
     - Test build action with generated Dockerfiles
     - Verify Docker availability detection and error messaging
-2.  **Test MCP Persistence:** Test the new MCP server persistence functionality end-to-end by:
+5.  **Test MCP Persistence:** Test the new MCP server persistence functionality end-to-end by:
     - Connecting to MCP servers using the mcpConsumer tool
     - Restarting the backend server
     - Verifying servers auto-reconnect on startup
     - Testing the remove-server functionality
-3.  **Documentation:** Create user documentation for MCP server configuration and management.
+6.  **Documentation:** Create user documentation for MCP server configuration and management.
-4.  **Test /tools Command:** Test the new `/tools` command end-to-end to verify native tool listing and MCP server discovery functionality.
+7.  **Test /tools Command:** Test the new `/tools` command end-to-end to verify native tool listing and MCP server discovery functionality.
-5.  **Test Command Autocomplete:** Test the new '/' autocomplete feature end-to-end in the CLI client.
+8.  **Test Command Autocomplete:** Test the new '/' autocomplete feature end-to-end in the CLI client.
-6.  **Test Command System:** Test all new commands (/clear, /history, /status, /tools, /help) end-to-end with WebSocket clients.
+9.  **Test Command System:** Test all new commands (/clear, /history, /status, /tools, /help) end-to-end with WebSocket clients.
-7.  **Test Conversation Context:** Test the conversation context fix end-to-end with multiple user messages to ensure context is maintained.
+10. **Test Conversation Context:** Test the conversation context fix end-to-end with multiple user messages to ensure context is maintained.
-8.  **Integration Testing:** Verify the fix works with both CLI and web-based clients.
+11. **Integration Testing:** Verify the fix works with both CLI and web-based clients.
-9.  **Session Management:** Consider adding session management features like conversation history persistence to disk or database.
+12. **Session Management:** Consider adding session management features like conversation history persistence to disk or database.
-10. **Test CLI Enhancement:** Test the new dual-mode question answering functionality end-to-end.
+13. **Test CLI Enhancement:** Test the new dual-mode question answering functionality end-to-end.
-11. **Test MCP Implementation:** Test the complete MCP protocol implementation end-to-end with a real MCP server (e.g., filesystem server).
+14. **Test MCP Implementation:** Test the complete MCP protocol implementation end-to-end with a real MCP server (e.g., filesystem server).
-12. **Error Handling Enhancement:** Add more robust error handling and user-friendly error messages.
+15. **Error Handling Enhancement:** Add more robust error handling and user-friendly error messages.
-13. Thoroughly test the WebSocket communication (sending and receiving messages).
+16. Thoroughly test the WebSocket communication (sending and receiving messages).
-14. Integrate WebSocket message handling with the `parseAssistantMessage` function or other relevant assistant logic.
+17. Integrate WebSocket message handling with the `parseAssistantMessage` function or other relevant assistant logic.
-15. Define how WebSocket communication will be used by the assistant for both CLI and web-based clients (e.g., for streaming responses, real-time updates, ensuring a common communication interface).
+18. Define how WebSocket communication will be used by the assistant for both CLI and web-based clients (e.g., for streaming responses, real-time updates, ensuring a common communication interface).
-16. Perform end-to-end testing of the new `/assistant/message` route to ensure the `parseAssistantMessage` function behaves as expected within the application context.
+19. Perform end-to-end testing of the new `/assistant/message` route to ensure the `parseAssistantMessage` function behaves as expected within the application context.
-17. Begin development or refinement of how the `AssistantCore` (or equivalent component) utilizes the parsed message data from HTTP requests.
+20. Begin development or refinement of how the `AssistantCore` (or equivalent component) utilizes the parsed message data from HTTP requests.

 ## Active Decisions & Considerations

+-   **AI Personality System Design:** Chose to implement a comprehensive trait-based system with extensive customization options rather than simple personality templates.
+This provides fine-grained control while maintaining usability through preset personalities.
+File-based JSON persistence ensures configurations are human-readable, portable, and easily backed up.
+The import/export functionality enables sharing personalities between users and teams.
+-   **Personality Architecture:** Implemented centralized PersonalityManager class following the same pattern as MCPConfigManager for consistency.
+The tool interface provides complete lifecycle management through a single tool rather than separate personality management commands.
+This maintains discoverability while providing comprehensive functionality.
+-   **Personality Traits Design:** Defined extensive trait categories (tone, communication style, error handling, etc.) with multiple options each to provide granular behavioral control.
+This approach allows for nuanced personality customization while keeping individual options clear and understandable.
 -   **Docker Tool Design:** Chose to implement a comprehensive tool covering the full Docker workflow rather than separate tools for each operation.
 This provides better user experience and clearer tool discovery while maintaining parameter-based action selection.
 -   **Docker Security:** Implemented basic command validation to prevent obviously dangerous operations while maintaining Docker's inherent flexibility and power.
 -   **Dockerfile Generation:** Chose to implement smart template generation based on base image type rather than generic templates, providing immediate value and following Docker best practices for common technology stacks.